 Safe-repayment patterns for property SPVs

-Five patterns are defensible post-FA-2025 for a property SPV director clearing an overdrawn DLA.
+Five patterns are defensible post-FA-2025 if you run a property SPV and need to clear an overdrawn DLA.

 Pattern 1: clean genuine cash repayment.
-Director repays the full overdrawn balance using personal cash from a genuine source (salary from elsewhere, investment income, inheritance, sale of personal asset).
+You repay the full overdrawn balance using personal cash from a genuine source (salary from elsewhere, investment income, inheritance, sale of a personal asset).
 No redraw within the next 12 months.
 The substance is unambiguous and the s.455 charge does not arise.
 This is the bedrock pattern.

 Pattern 2: clearing via dividend declaration.
-Director takes a dividend (declared with a contemporaneous board minute, drawn from distributable reserves, paid through the company bank account) and uses the post-tax dividend amount to clear the overdrawn DLA.
-The dividend is income on the director's Self Assessment (taxed at 10.75%, 35.75% or 39.35% by band); the DLA balance is cleared; no s.455 charge arises.
-The pattern is robust where the dividend declaration is genuine and contemporaneous, and the conversion of debt to income is one of the standard extraction mechanics covered in our extraction sequence pillar.
+You take a dividend (declared with a contemporaneous board minute, drawn from distributable reserves, paid through the company bank account) and use the post-tax amount to clear the overdrawn DLA.
+The dividend is income on your Self Assessment (taxed at 10.75%, 35.75% or 39.35% by band); the DLA balance is cleared; no s.455 charge arises.
+It holds up where the declaration is genuine and contemporaneous, and converting debt to income this way is one of the core extraction mechanics set out in the property SPV extraction sequence guide.

 Pattern 3: accepting the s.455 cost as deferred refundable.
-Director leaves the overdrawn balance outstanding past the 9-month trigger; the company pays s.455 at 35.75% (or 33.75% for pre-6-April-2026 loans).
-The charge is refundable when the director eventually repays the loan (s.458 relief).
-The cost of money is the foregone interest on the s.455 amount for the period the company sits without it.
-For balances expected to be repaid within 2-3 years, this can be the cleanest route.
+You leave the overdrawn balance outstanding past the 9-month trigger; the company pays s.455 at 35.75% (or 33.75% for pre-6-April-2026 loans).
+The charge is refundable when you eventually repay the loan (s.458 relief).
+The real cost is the interest the company foregoes on the s.455 amount for as long as it sits without that cash.
+For a balance you expect to repay within 2-3 years, this can be the cleanest route.

-Pattern 4: write-off as participator benefit (taxable in director's hands).
-Company formally writes off the overdrawn balance; the write-off is treated as a distribution to the participator under CTA 2010 s.415 and is taxable in the director's hands at dividend rates.
-The DLA is cleared; the s.455 charge falls away.
-This pattern is less common but is sometimes the right answer for very long-standing balances where the director cannot realistically repay.
+Pattern 4: write-off as participator benefit (taxable in your hands).
+The company formally writes off the overdrawn balance; the write-off is treated as a distribution to the participator under CTA 2010 s.415 and is taxable in your hands at dividend rates.
+The DLA is cleared and the s.455 charge falls away.
+This is less common, but it is sometimes the right answer for a very long-standing balance you cannot realistically repay.

 Pattern 5: deliberate non-cycling repayment with documented purpose.
-Where the director needs to repay because they have surplus personal cash, and there is no immediate intent to redraw, repayment is straightforward.
-Where a later redraw becomes necessary (for a property purchase, refurbishment, or different commercial purpose), the documentation should establish the different purpose at the time of the redraw, not retrospectively.
-A board minute or written file note dated at the redraw event recording the purpose is the standard discipline.
+Where you repay because you have surplus personal cash and have no immediate intent to redraw, the repayment is straightforward.
+If a later redraw becomes necessary (a property purchase, a refurbishment, a different commercial purpose), establish that different purpose at the time of the redraw, not retrospectively.
+A board minute or written file note dated at the redraw, recording why, is the discipline that protects you.

 Interaction with the extraction sequence

-For a property SPV director operating within a multi-year extraction plan, the post-FA-2025 framework changes very little if the plan was already running on substance rather than on the s.464C / s.464D bright lines.
-A founder who repays DLA out of genuine personal cash and only redraws for genuine new commercial purposes is not affected by the omission; the same plan continues to work.
+If you are working through a multi-year extraction plan, the post-FA-2025 framework changes very little, provided that plan was already running on substance rather than on the s.464C / s.464D bright lines.
+Repay your DLA out of genuine personal cash, redraw only for genuine new commercial purposes, and the omission leaves your plan untouched.

-The founders most affected are those who were running short-cycle bed-and-breakfast patterns specifically tuned to the £5,000 / 30-day or £15,000 / arrangement thresholds.
-Those patterns no longer have a statutory safe-harbour structure; the planning has to shift to either accepting the s.455 cost on the cycle, switching to substance-based repayment patterns, or restructuring the extraction sequence to reduce reliance on DLA cycling altogether.
+You are most affected if you were running short-cycle bed-and-breakfast patterns tuned specifically to the £5,000 / 30-day or £15,000 / arrangement thresholds.
+Those patterns no longer have a statutory safe-harbour structure.
+The planning has to shift: accept the s.455 cost on the cycle, switch to substance-based repayment, or restructure the extraction sequence so it leans less on DLA cycling in the first place.